googlercolin/cnn_cuda/commit-log/message.md

 # Summary
 To improve the performance of the original Convolutional Neural Network (CNN) which was running on the CPU, we utilized CUDA to invoke a kernel on the GPU.
-This allows us to parallelize the convolution and ReLU operations.
+This allows us to parallelize the convolution, ReLU, and output operations.
 The kernel was written is CUDA C++ in `kernel.cu` and the host code is written in `cuda.rs`.

 # Tech details